raspberrypilearning/build-your-own-weather-station/en/step_8.md

 adc = MCP3008(channel=0)
 voltage = adc.value * 3.3
 ```

-You may have noticed that the second page of the wind vane datasheet contains a circuit diagram and table that lists angle, resistance and voltage.
+Now you can measure a changing analog signal using the MCP3008, we can use another clever circuit to produce a voltage that varies with the resistance of the wind vane.

 ### Using a voltage divider